beacourage/clothing_store/README.md

 ## Design

-* Program consists of three separate classes that can be reasonably justified - Cart, IndividualProduct and Store.
+* My program consists of three separate classes that can be reasonably justified - Cart, IndividualProduct and Store.
+I have followed the Single Responsibility Principle whereby each class does more or less one thing.
+By initializing a new instance of the Cart class in my Store class, I was able to call Cart methods on any new instances of the store class.
-* All methods are fewer than 7 lines
+* I ensured that none of my classes were coupled to their dependencies and in each class, the dependencies are passed in as arguments to the constructor.
+Having dependency injections allows my code to be reusable or tested independently, the code works totally by itself.
-* All classes are fewer than 55 lines
+* In order to keep my code as clean and DRY as possible, I ensured that all methods where fewer than seven lines and all classes were fewer than fifty five lines.

 ## Prioritised User Stories